 Is Singapore Worth Visiting?

-Yes, is the simple answer.
+Yes, that is the simple answer.
 Singapore is totally worth visiting, you can explore Chinatown, Sentosa Island, Marina Bay, and so on.

 Singapore may be a small cosmopolitan city-state on the bottom of the Malay peninsula will shiny skyscrapers that soar in the skyline, mixed with a blend of old and new buildings.